 The team will combine principles from moral philosophy and economic game theory to design scenarios and games that ask participants to judge the actions described or displayed in specific moral situations.
 We will begin by focusing on the “trust game” from the field of game theory.
 MTurk participants will play the game against one another, and then report how morally wrong or acceptable they thought their actions and their partner’s actions were.
 Participants’ morality ratings will be used to refine game theory so that it accounts for behavior in the trust game more accurately.
 This approach will rely primarily on game theory, ethical theory and emotion theory to generate algorithms that can make ethical choices.

 When should computers make decisions?

 The team will ask participants whether they think humans or computers should be making decisions in a wide range of scenarios and applications.
 There is some preliminary evidence that people will be more willing to accept computers’ decisions if they have been exposed to computers making decisions in similar contexts before.
 Team members will test this pattern using new scenarios, and through interventions that manipulate how much exposure participants have to computers performing certain types of tasks.

-Academic journal publications and conference presentations in computer science, game theory and ethics; website where thousands of participants at a time can make decisions about kidneys exchanges, analogous to the MIT website “Moral Machine”
+Academic journal publications and conference presentations in computer science, game theory and ethics; website where thousands of participants at a time can make decisions about kidney exchanges, analogous to the MIT website “Moral Machine”